David-Sweeney/StellarMortis/README.md

 - `undersamples` &mdash; A dictionary containing the undersampling factor for each species of dead star.
 The keys of the dictionary are the species of dead star and the values are the undersampling factor.
 The undersampling factor is the number of microlensing events to be plotted.
 For example, if the undersampling factor is $10^4$ then only $1$ in $10^4$ microlensing events will be plotted.
 - `other_filepaths` &mdash; A list of filepaths to other microlensing event files to be plotted.
 - `output_dir` &mdash; The directory to save the plots to.
+- `bootstraps` &mdash; The number of bootstraps to perform.
+If set to `0` then no bootstraps will be performed.
+- `trim_data` &mdash; If `True` then the data will be trimmed to the same length.
+If `False` then the data will not be trimmed.
+- `save_summary` &mdash; If `True` then the summary statistics will be saved to a file.

 For example: